155TuT/155TuT/Intro.md

 -----------------------------------------

-#### An East Asian child who once strived to highlight their own uniqueness
+#### An East Asian child who once strived to highlight their own uniqueness.

 From China, Harbin, a city that is as beautiful as St. Petersburg in my heart.